EdoardoLuciani/sportSquads/README.md

 `python manage.py migrate`

+(Optional) Create the superuser if you want to access the admin console

 `python manage.py createsuperuser`

 Then run the population script to populate it with sample data (it takes a while so give it a little bit of time)